matkoch/matkoch.github.io/_posts/2020-01-14-marta-macos-finder-for-developers.md

 }
 {% endhighlight %}

-Yan, thank you so much for completing my MacOS developer experience! 👏
+Yan, thank you so much for completing my macOS developer experience! 👏